Full list of New York theatre productions that are open

 This article will be updated regularly with the latest theatre shows open in New York.

-Below is a list of all productions which are currently set to go ahead for a live audience in New York, listed alphabetically by theatre.
+Below is a list of all productions which are currently set to go ahead in New York, listed alphabetically by theatre.

-Daryl Roth Theatre: The North American transfer of Blindness will be open for a limited engagement at the off-Broadway theatre.
+Daryl Roth Theatre: The North American transfer of Blindness will open for a limited engagement from April 2.
 First seen in London, the socially distanced sound installation sees a blindness pandemic spread through the European city, with a voiceover by Juliet Stevenson.
-Read more here.